 Depending on the size of your business and scope of your projects, you may not need all of these features at the start.
 For example, a single contractor probably doesn’t need to schedule or track projects if they’re the only person on the job site.
 However, even a smaller company could benefit from extensive support, especially if you’re planning to expand your business in the future.
 When comparing solutions, keep both your current and projected needs in mind.

-Key takeaway: Project management software offers important functions and tools for construction businesses, including scheduling, tracking, document management and cost forecasting.
+Project management software offers important functions and tools for construction businesses, including scheduling, tracking, document management and cost forecasting.

 Once you’ve decided to adopt project management software for your company and determined the features you need, it’s time to research potential solutions.
 Fortunately, there is no shortage of high-quality software to help your construction company.
 Here are five of our top picks.

 Buildertrend is a cloud-based platform designed for home builders, remodelers, and specialty and general contractors.
 It offers employee and project scheduling, financial, service, and customer management tools.
-Buildertrend also offers presale tools to assist with customer relationship management, bids and proposals.
+Buildertrend also has presale tools to assist with customer relationship management, bids and proposals.
 It can integrate with accounting software such as QuickBooks and Xero.
 Buildertrend is accessible via any web browser as well as the iOS and Android app.

 Contractor Foreman offers construction companies full project scheduling and tracking, financials and accounting, and contact management.
 Its dashboard provides information on employee locations, appointments and calendars, and local weather conditions.
-Contractor Foreman also assists with safety and compliance requirements, such as maintenance of OSHA 300 logs, scheduling of safety meetings, and management of incidents.
+Contractor Foreman also assists with safety and compliance requirements, such as maintenance of OSHA 300 logs, scheduling of safety meetings and management of incidents.
 The software is accessible via iOS and Android mobile apps as well as any web browser.

 Procore is an especially useful tool for companies with multiple teams, as it connects all project contributors with owners, contractors and subcontractors.
 The software allows managers to track projects, assign tasks and manage financials.
 The Procore app also comes with a marketplace of over 150 apps that natively integrate with the platform, keeping everything you need in one place.